There are lots of fun ways you can raise money for Shooting Star Children's Hospices.

 See how your gift will support life-limited children and their families.

-Your major gift can make a real and lasting difference when time is short.
+Your significant gift can make a real and lasting difference to families facing the unimaginable.

 We offer counselling, therapies and support groups for the whole family.